-Last updated on October 25th, 2014 at 09:37 am
+Last updated on January 3rd, 2023 at 11:59 am

-This is very annoying especially when i am running a script / command that takes longer time than usual to complete, and getting the connection cancelled automatically during that time might end up in major errors within the script.
+This is very annoying especially when I am running a script / command that takes longer time than usual to complete, and getting the connection cancelled automatically during that time might end up in major errors within the script.

-On the right side you can see an option “Sending of null packets to keep session active“, under that there is a input field that has the “Seconds between keepalives” and by default it will be 0 that means this option is turned off.
+On the right pane you can see an option “Sending of null packets to keep session active“, under that there is a input field that has the “Seconds between keepalives” and by default it will be 0 that means this option is turned off.
 Change that to 1

 Note: If you are using default settings, then save that by highlighting it.
-If you have your own customized session name then click or highlight that and save the changes.
+Just in case if have a custom session name then click or highlight that and save the changes